 To apply for registration in either country you will need to complete an online application form on the Energy Rating Registration Site.

-Any product classes that are outside the scope of the regulations are considered exclusions.
-The scope of the regulations is set out in the relevant Australian GEMS Determination or for New Zealand, the relevant product standard.
+Any product classes outside the scope of the regulations are considered exclusions.
+The scope of the regulations is set out in the relevant Australian GEMS Determination or for New Zealand, the relevant product Standard.